ApryseSDK/pdftron-react-native/API.md

 bool, optional, default to true

 Sets whether to remember the last visited page and zoom for a document if it gets opened again.

+On iOS this prop only applies to local documents and saves the last visited page.
+The zoom is not saved.

+On Android the zoom and last visited page are saved for both local and remote documents.

 Example:

 ```js